maziac/sna-fileviewer/README.md

 When hovering over a value or register name you will get additional info like the offset or the value in decimal:

 ![](assets/remote/hovering.gif)

+# Statistics data
+The extension collects anonymous usage data to help improve its features, performance, and stability.
+The extension respects VS Code’s global telemetry settings.
+If you disable telemetry in VS Code, this extension will also stop sending data.